 - Me (self-managed) allows you to manage the goal all by yourself.
 If you want to, you can track it completely privately.
 Your manager and HR will not have access to the goal.

 - Me (approved by my manager) will create a goal that your manager will approve and see.
 All future edits will have to be approved by your manager.
+If you also use the Review module and add your goals to the assessment, only these goals (confirmed by managers) will appear in your reviews.

 - One of your reports allows you to create a goal that is owned by (and obviously visible to) one of your direct reports.
 If you select this option, a new field will ask you for the name of the person.